 Actions in process

-Since its return to Yemen in 2014, HI has been implementing actions to mitigate the impact of the crisis affecting the whole country, focusing on the most vulnerable people - including injured people and people with disabilities - and meeting the most urgent needs, as close as possible to the front lines.
+Since its return to Yemen in 2014, HI has been implementing actions to mitigate the impact of the crisis affecting the whole country, focusing on the most vulnerable people - including injured people and people with disabilities - and meeting the most urgent needs, as close as possible to frontlines.

-The organisation currently works in health establishments (hospitals and rehabilitation centres) mainly in Sana’a and in Aden: teams directly intervene to meet the urgent needs through an integrated approach on physical rehabilitation and psychosocial support - including the distribution of rehabilitation materials - to the people injured or left disabled by the conflict.
+The organisation currently works in health establishments (hospitals and rehabilitation centres) in Sana’a, Hajjah, Aden Lajih, and Taizz governorates: Teams provide physical rehabilitation and psychosocial support - including the distribution of rehabilitation materials - to the people injured or left disabled by the conflict.
 HI also delivers training and awareness-raising sessions to the physiotherapists and other medical staff working on rehabilitation care and managing war injuries.
-Since the COVID pandemic, HI works through remote follow-up of patients to ensure rehabilitation services would continue safely.

-Besides, HI supports the humanitarian organisations working in Yemen to ensure that vulnerable people (mainly people with disabilities, but also isolated people, women, elder peoples or children) are better taken into account within the humanitarian interventions and are not left out.
-HI also raises the awareness of staff members of various NGOs to the risks linked to the presence of explosive devices and mines.
+Besides, HI supports the humanitarian organisations working in Yemen to ensure that vulnerable people (people with disabilities, isolated people, women, elder peoples or children) are better taken into account within the humanitarian interventions and are not left out.
+HI also raises the awareness of people to the risks linked to the presence of explosive devices and mines.

 Situation of the country

 Essential infrastructure has been damaged or destroyed by the violence of the fighting and bombing raids; and more than half of the country's health facilities (hospitals or health centres) are not operational anymore.

-The main victims of this generalised violence are the civilian populations: 24.3 million people require humanitarian aid.
+The main victims of this generalised violence are the civilian populations: over 20 million people require humanitarian aid.
 Among them, 16 million Yemenis are food unsecured; and over 4 million are displaced due to the violence.
-The conflict zones are suffering from food insecurity, exacerbated by the blockade imposed by the coalition.
 Humanitarian organisations continue to experience very severe difficulties working in the country.